mariamartz/mariamartz/README.md

 ### Hi there 👋

-My name is Mariana Martinez and I am currently learning Python and SQL.
-You can find my projects here!
+My name is Mariana Martinez and I love Python, SQL, and design ... oh an also ice cream

 <!--
 **mariamartz/mariamartz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.